 ******IFORCOLOR sat down with Ms. Burrell in an interview.
 This is what she shared with us about her life and her extraordinary theatrical career.

-- DS – What lead towards your career choice in performance?
+- DS – What motivated you towards your career choice in performance?
 Tell us about your relationship with your sister (Deborah Burrell) and family?

-Terry Burrell’s sister is the very talented Deborah Burrell and also Broadways leading actress.
+Terry Burrell’s sister is the very talented Debye Burrell Cleveland and also a Broadway leading actress.